 If you want to learn how to make money on roulette, you need to learn how to tip the odds in your favor.
+It helps to learn professional roulette tips.
 Many people have come up with fancy betting strategies and mathematical progressions.
 The simple truth behind each and every one of them is that they all fail eventually because they cannot reduce the house’s edge.
 Money management strategies may allow you to play longer, but in the end, as the adage goes, the house always wins.

 But people have beaten the casino, right?
 It is true that a few people through history have made enormous scores playing roulette.
 It is this chance that keeps people coming back.
 Except for a handful of people, the big winners in history have either cheated or gotten lucky.
 We want to look at the handful of people that didn’t.

 In the 1800’s Joseph Jagger broke the bank at Monte Carlo by calculating and exploiting wheel bias.
 In the early 2000s, a group of eastern Europeans used smart phones to calculate the wheel’s spin rate and ball drop to predict numbers and took the Ritz casino in the U.K. for over a million pounds.
 What do these two examples have in common?
 Both used science to beat the game.